 Circular walks to go loopy for.

 Westport House Loop

 The Westport House Loop is a beautiful 3.5k trail through Westport House estate.
-Walkers can start from any of three points – from the historic house itself, from the Hotel Westport Bridge entrance or from the estate’s Quay entrance.
+Walkers can start from any of three points – from the historic house itself, from the Hotel Westport Bridge entrance, or from the estate’s Quay entrance.
 Whichever you choose, you will quickly find yourself immersed in a landscape that is both historic and beautiful.

 The stunning parkland was by Lancelot ‘Capability’ Brown, an acclaimed and hugely influential English landscape architect.
-Much of the 100 acres of magnificent broad-leaved woodlands was planted in the late 17th and early 18th centuries, while the 19th and early 20th centuries saw additional large-scale planting.
+Much of the 100 acres of magnificent broad-leaved woodlands were planted in the late 17th and early 18th centuries, while the 19th and early 20th centuries saw additional large-scale planting.
 The gardens and pathways have recently been tenderly and respectfully rejuvenated under landscape architect Oisín Griffin, and they are a joy.

-The looped walk takes you through some of the most picturesque riverside, lakeside and woodland vistas.
+The looped walk takes you through some of the most picturesque riverside, lakeside, and woodland vistas.
 Have your cameras at the ready!
 There are also two routes to choose from – an easy walk on the flat, or a slightly more challenging through the woods.